weixian-zhang/Azure-sSFTP/README.md

 * ClamAV virus scan integrated
 * Supports certificate and password authentication
 * Azure File as the file storage for SFTP server
-* Supports Webhook invocation when virus is detected per file
+* Supports Webhook invocation when virus is detected
+* Future plans to support additional logging destinations like Log Analytics Workspace, Azure SQL, Azure Cosmos and more
 * Each SFTP user/service login account is rooted to its configured directory only
 * Supports multi-SFTP accounts per configured directory for file upload ("staging" directories, see [How Things Work](#how-things-work))
 * Supports multi-SFTP accounts per configured directory or "root" directory for file download/processing ("clean" directories, [How Things Work](#how-things-work)))
 * Add or remove user/service accounts without restarting SFTP server
 * Easy configuration using a single Yaml file
-* Yaml config changes is recognized on-the-fly with no restart needed
+* Yaml config changes are registered on-the-fly with no container restart needed
 * For whatever reason if sSFTP's Container Instance is restarted or removed, files are still retained in Azure File

 ### How Things Work

-SFTP clients upload files into their designated directory "/mnt/ssftp/<b>staging</b>/{designated directory}" as configured in [ssftp.yaml](#configuring-ssftp),
+* SFTP clients upload files into their designated directory "/mnt/ssftp/<b>staging</b>/{designated directory}" as configured in [ssftp.yaml](#configuring-ssftp),
   sSFTP picks up the uploaded file and sends a command to ClamD (ClamAV scan daemon) running in ClamAV container in the same Azure Container Instance Container Group.
   If the scan result is good, sSFTP moves file to the Clean directory /mnt/ssftp/<b>clean</b>/{same name as Staging designated directory}.
   If ClamaV detects virus, sSFTP then moves file into Quarantine directory /mnt/ssftp/<b>quarantine</b>/{same name as Staging designated directory}

-Azure File Share ssftp-staging is mounted to both sSFTP and ClamAV containers so that clients can upload to same share that ClamAV can reach for scanning.
+* Azure File Share ssftp-staging is mounted to both sSFTP and ClamAV containers so that clients can upload to same share that ClamAV reaches for scanning.

+* Reading and processing clean files from sSFTP can be in the following ways:
+    * Clean file share can be mounted to Pods in Azure Kubernetes Service and VMs
+    * Other apps hosted in App Service, Function or VMs in the same or peered VNets can connect to sSFTP via ACI Private IP:Port, using "CleanDir SFTP Accounts" to access directories in Clean file share
+    * SFTP Clients from the Internet can connect via Azure Firewall or Firewall of your choice to sSFTP via same ACI Private IP:Port and also using same "CleanDir SFTP Accounts"       to access directories in Clean file share

+* ClamAV updates its database through the Internet where traffic can be forward-proxied to Firewall using [Azure User Defined Route](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#user-defined)

+* sSFTP supports webhook when any virus is detected, webhook HTTP POST call can also be forward-proxied to Firewall using UDR

+* Logging: currently supports logging to StdOut and files in Azure File.
+More log destinations coming soon

 <img src="./doc/ssftp-azure-architecture.png" width="850" height="750" />